geotools/geotools/docs/user/tutorial/factory.rst

 Now that we have helped client code make use of our interface, the next step is to provide an abstract class to help those developing an implementation.

-Most Geotools Factories are kind enough to give you an Abstract superclass to start your implementation efforts from.
+Most GeoTools Factories are kind enough to give you an Abstract superclass to start your implementation efforts from.
 When making your own Factories this is a good example to follow.

 .. note::